Nutritionist and Gut Health Specialist

 Evie Whitehead is a nutritional therapist and gut specialist.
 She offers a wide range of services to help you in the right direction with your nutrition and well being.

-Evie nutrition also delivers group workshops and organises events to engage others and teach them about gut health and good nutrition.
+Evie Nutrition delivers group workshops and organises events to engage others and teach them about gut health and good nutrition.
 These are done online where you can book on to a selected course.
 These range from your sleeping habits to the menopause.

 As well as online events, Evie offers talks and demonstrations within the workplace to support staff with their health and energy levels.
 From doing this, she has received positive feedback from staff and management.
 Evie also runs talks at yoga retreats and health centres.
 This flexible approach in coaching others allows you to be able to learn about the right foods for you and how to improve your nutritional lifestyle either face to face or online.
 Plus you can choose to have groups sessions or one to one’s.